jamesgames41/Calc-64/README.md

 - Adding
 - Area of a 2d shape (rectangle and square only)
 - A simmple UI
+- Realeses for more platforms (on itch.io only for now)
 # Planed Features
 - Area of a 2d shape (triangle and more )
 - Volume of a 3d shape
 - Multiplication, division, subtraction and adding of fractions
 - A new modern UI
-- Realeses for more platforms
+- Realeses for more platforms (on github)
 # Bugs
 - No bugs are know at the moment